On the Cut Locus of Submanifolds of a Finsler Manifold: Preliminaries on Finsler Geometry

 \begin{defn} The \emph{exponential map} at a point $p \in M$ is defined as $\exp_p(\mathbf{v}) = \gamma_{\mathbf{v}}(1)$ for any $\mathbf{v} \in T_p M$, where $\gamma_{\mathbf{v}} : [0,\infty) \rightarrow M$ is the unique geodesic starting at $p$ in the direction of $\mathbf{v}$. \end{defn}

 It follows from the theory of ordinary differential equation that the exponential map is smooth on $\widehat{TM}$, but only $C^1$ on the whole tangent bundle.
 In fact, the exponential is $C^2$ on $TM$ precisely when the Finsler metric comes from a Riemannian metric, in which case the exponential map is $C^\infty$ on $TM$ as well.
+We refer to \cite[Section 5.3]{Bao2000} for details.